-- 'Looked after children' or 'previously looked after children.'
+- 1. In considering applications for places at Eaton Bank Academy where the number of preferences received exceeds the number of places available (i.e. the published admission number) preferences will be considered in accordance with our published oversubscription criteria. - 2.
+'Relevant age group' means 'normal point of admission' to the Academy; for example, Year 7 and Year 12. - 3.
+OVERSUBSCRIPTION CRITERIA - 'Looked after children' or 'previously looked after children.'
 This is a child who is or has been in the care of a local authority or provided with accommodation by that authority (as defined in section 22 of the Children Act 1989). - Siblings pupils with brothers or sisters, (including step-brothers or stepsisters, half-brothers or half-sisters if they are living together as part of one household), already attending the preferred school, and expected to continue at the Academy in the following school year.
 A pupil admission request will qualify under the sibling criterion even if the only sibling is in Year 11 at the Academy, provided they have applied to join the sixth form by 1st December.
-In relation to children of multiple births, exceptionally it may be necessary to offer places over the published admission number to ensure that, as far as possible, siblings (i.e. twins, triplets or children from other multiple births) can attend the academy. - Children who are currently attending any of the following "Feeder" Primary Schools: - Bosley St Mary's Primary School - Buglawton Primary School - Havannah Primary School - Marlfields Primary Academy - Marton & District C E Aided Primary School - Mossley C E Primary School - Children of Staff provided that they have been employed for a minimum of two years or are recruited to fill a vacant post for which there is a demonstrable skills shortage. - Children living nearest to the Academy measured using the National Land and Property Gazetteer (NLPG) - Where the Academy cannot accommodate all pupils qualifying under one of the criteria stated above, the next criteria will also be applied to determine priority for admission. vii) In the event of a tie break, random allocation will be used to decide which of the children within that priority should be offered the available place. - 4.
-Proof of address and residency may be required, and Governors retain the right to withdraw any place offered on the basis of a fraudulent or intentionally misleading application. - 5.
+In relation to children of multiple births, exceptionally it may be necessary to offer places over the published admission number to ensure that, as far as possible, siblings (i.e. twins, triplets or children from other multiple births) can attend the academy. - Children who are currently attending any of the following "Feeder" Primary Schools: - o Bosley St Mary's Primary School - Buglawton Primary School - Gawsworth Primary School - Havannah Primary School - Marlfields Primary Academy - Marton & District C E Aided Primary School - Mossley C E Primary School - Children of Staff provided that they have been employed for a minimum of two years or are recruited to fill a vacant post for which there is a demonstrable skills shortage. - Children living nearest to the Academy measured using the National Land and Property Gazetteer (NLPG). - Where the Academy cannot accommodate all pupils qualifying under one of the criteria stated above, the next criteria will also be applied to determine priority for admission. - In the event of a tie break, random allocation will be used to decide which of the children within that priority should be offered the available place.

+- 4. Proof of address and residency may be required, and Governors retain the right to withdraw any place offered on the basis of a fraudulent or intentionally misleading application. - 5.
 If a child lives at more than one address (e.g. spends part of each week at different addresses) full details of the arrangements must be included on the application form (or in the form of an accompanying note) to enable the Governors to decide which address (or, exceptionally, addresses) to use for admission purposes.